vegardlu/vegardlu/README.md

 ### Hi there 👋
 ---
 My name is Vegard and I'm a software architect, developer and techie.
-I am currently working for TietoEVRY on our new credit card ledger.
+I am currently working for Knowit and NAV IT.

 ## 🔧 Technologies & Tools